madhusdhnn/volley-ball-team-mgmt-backend/README.md

     - Use `lint` and `format` npm commands to fix errors and format the code
     - If you use VSCode, you may enable `Format on Save` option in Settings to automatically format the code with our Prettier configuration
 5. Application:
-    - Run `npm run dev` command to start the application in development mode
+    - Run `yarn dev` command to start the application in development mode
     - It will run in two ports - `5001` (for API) and `5002` (for Auth).
 The script uses `nodemon` which will reload automatically upon changing any source files

 ## Build

-- Run `npm run build` command to generate non-development build
+- Run `yarn build` command to generate non-development build
-- Run `npm start` command to start the server
+- Run `yarn start` command to start the server